matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

 - A process execute in splendid isolation from on another because each has its own address space.
     - A process sees itself as alone on the host, in ownership of all the host's resources.
 - What if processes need to cooperate on a task?
-    - In a production-grade web server such as nginx, the `master` does oversee the workers, creating a new worker, for example, if an existing one goes down; but the workers have essentially no contact with one another.
+    - In a production-grade web server such as nginx, the **master** does oversee the workers, creating a new worker, for example, if an existing one goes down; but the workers have essentially no contact with one another.
 - IPC covers the various ways in which processes can share information if required to do so.
 - List of IPC mechanisms:
     - A **signal** is a simple command that one process can send to another.
 Example 'kill' signal to terminate process.
     Signal represent a very lightweight IPC mechanism.
     - A **local file** is accessible to any process that has the file's name.
-Processes can communicate with one another by writing to and reading from local file.
+Processes can communicate with one another by writing to and reading from a local file.
     - A **pipe** is byte-level stream that connects two processes, one of which sends bytes that the other receives.
     The output of one process is **piped** into the other process input.
-    - A **socket** is a communications endpoint that complies with a protocol (e.g. UDP or TCP), the endpoint supports data exchange.
+    - A **socket** is a communication endpoint that complies with a protocol (e.g. UDP or TCP), the endpoint supports data exchange.
 Network sockets allow a process on one host to communicate with a process on another; local sockets (aka Unix domain sockets) allow process to communicate with a process on the same host.
 Sockets support the interchange of arbitrary large amounts of information as byte stream.